 - Teach within a specific context.
-Teach problem-solving skills in the context in which they will be used (e.g., mole fraction calculations in a chemistry course).
+Teach problem-solving skills in the context in which they will be used by students (e.g., mole fraction calculations in a chemistry course).
 Use real-life problems in explanations, examples, and exams.
 Do not teach problem solving as an independent, abstract skill.

 - Help students understand the problem.
 In order to solve problems, students need to define the end goal.
 This step is crucial to successful learning of problem-solving skills.
 If you succeed at helping students answer the questions “what?” and “why?”, finding the answer to “how?” will be easier.

 - Take enough time.
-When planning a lecture/tutorial, budget enough time for: understanding the problem and defining the goal, both individually and as a class; dealing with questions from you and your students; making, finding, and fixing mistakes; and solving entire problems in a single session.
+When planning a lecture/tutorial, budget enough time for: understanding the problem and defining the goal (both individually and as a class); dealing with questions from you and your students; making, finding, and fixing mistakes; and solving entire problems in a single session.

 - Ask questions and make suggestions.
 Ask students to predict “what would happen if …” or explain why something happened.
 This will help them to develop analytical and deductive thinking skills.
 Also, ask questions and make suggestions about strategies to encourage students to reflect on the problem-solving strategies that they use.

 - Link errors to misconceptions.
 Use errors as evidence of misconceptions, not carelessness or random guessing.
 Make an effort to isolate the misconception and correct it, then teach students to do this by themselves.
 We can all learn from mistakes.